keller-mark/assemblique/site/content/portfolio/2020/01/ig-B7zpMHiABrS.md

 instagram_shortcode: B7zpMHiABrS
 slug: ig-B7zpMHiABrS
 title: 'SOLD!
 Puck has found a new home in Canada!
 Sad to see him go. #assemblageart
-  #assembliquewebsite_portfolio #midsummernightsdream #puckcharac'
+  #assembliquewebsite_portfolio #midsummernightsdream #puck-chara'
 ---

 SOLD!
 Puck has found a new home in Canada!
-Sad to see him go. #assemblageart #assembliquewebsite\_portfolio #midsummernightsdream #puckcharacter
+Sad to see him go. #assemblageart #assembliquewebsite\_portfolio #midsummernightsdream #puck-character

 ![](//assemblique.s3.us-east-2.amazonaws.com/2020/01/2020-01-27_02-49-41_UTC.jpg)
 [View on Instagram](https://www.instagram.com/p/B7zpMHiABrS/)